-All new projects are evaluated to determine the applicability of 40 CFR §61 Subpart H to the project.
-Under 40 CFR §61.92, emissions of radionuclides to the ambient air from DOE facilities shall not exceed those amounts that would cause any member of the public to receive an effective dose equivalent of 10 millirem per year (10 mrem/yr) or 0.10 milliSievert per year (0.10 mSv/yr).
-Evaluations, using the most conservative assumptions about the emissions of radionuclides from several Plant locations that have the potential to emit radioactive materials, were conducted during 2011.
-B&W Pantex has determined that the maximum effective dose equivalent that any member of the public received in 2011 was 3.23x 10-6 mrem (3.23 x 10-8 mSv), which is in compliance with the EPA standard.
+According to the standard established by the EPA at 40 CFR §61.92, emissions of radionuclides to the ambient air from DOE facilities shall not exceed those amounts that would cause any member of the public to receive an effective dose equivalent of 10 millirem per year (10 mrem/yr) or 0.10 milliSievert per year (0.10 mSv/yr).
+Based upon evaluations using the most conservative assumptions about the emissions of radionuclides from several Plant locations that have the potential to emit radioactive materials, B&W Pantex has determined that the maximum effective dose equivalent that any member of the public received in 2012 was $1.25 \times 10^{-6}$ mrem ( $1.25 \times 10^{-8}$ mSv).
+Accordingly, Pantex is in compliance with the EPA standard.